+There are some notable differences between the criminal and civil systems of law in Pennsylvania.
 Unlike in criminal cases, the civil justice system can protect the privacy of the crime victim.
 Personal information can be redacted from court documents, records may be sealed, and confidentiality agreements can be included in settlements.
 Additionally, wrongdoing in a civil justice case does not need to be proved beyond a reasonable doubt.
 Instead, the victim and his or her counsel must convince the jury or judge by “preponderance of the evidence,” or provide evidence that is more persuasive than that of the opponent(s).

 Every civil case is different, and the parties involved in each case vary according to the specifics.
 In addition to the plaintiff and defendant, possible involved parties include: